Parkour Speed Vault Tutorial

-Learn how to speed vault.
-The speed vault is used to quickly pass over small to medium sized obstacles that are too big for you to hurdle over.
+You can use the speed vault to pass over small to medium-sized obstacles that are too big for you to hurdle over.
 If you are approaching an obstacle at an angle, use the lazy vault.

 How to Speed Vault